dashahaii/dashahaii/README.md

 <h1> About Me </h1>

-#### Hello, my name is David Reese, I am a Computer Science undergraduate student and Web Designer on-campus at The University of Akron.
-I am in the middle of my so-far largest push into the worlds of JavaScript and web development, so there is a lot coming to these repositories in the near future.
+#### Hello, my name is David Reese, I am soon to graduate from The University of Akron with a B.S. in Computer Science.
+* I have attained dynamic group project experience in full stack web development work through the CS program.
+* The Buchtel College of Arts & Sciences employs me as a Student Web Designer until graduation.
+* Also on-campus, I have completed a Systems Administrator Internship & over a year combined in positions working for the IT department.